-Ever since the deduction went into effect on August 1, 2014, the Arizona Department of Revenue (DOR) interpreted it in a manner that resulted in some large, well-known companies not qualifying for the deduction - even though virtually everyone in the business community felt that those companies should qualify.
+Ever since the deduction took effect on August 1, 2014, the Arizona Department of Revenue interpreted it in a manner that resulted in some large, well-known companies not qualifying for it - even though virtually everyone in the business community felt that those companies should qualify.

-Accordingly, Arizona Governor Doug Ducey's staff worked with the Arizona Chamber of Commerce and DOR officials to come up with language to amend the statutory terms of the deduction during the 2016 legislative session.
+Accordingly, Republican Gov. Doug Ducey's staff worked with the Arizona Chamber of Commerce and DOR officials to come up with language to amend the statutory terms of the deduction during the 2016 legislative session.
 The resulting changes were enacted as HB 2676.